We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-In 2015, the JRC and the European Parliament Science and Technology Options Assessment (STOA) Panel launched "Science meets Parliaments".
+In 2015, the JRC and the European Parliament Panel for the Future of Science and Technology (STOA) launched "Science meets Parliaments".

 The objective of this initiative was to build closer links between scientists and EU policy makers, in order to promote a culture of evidence-informed policymaking.